sdziallas/comp55/docs/labs/14-Test.md

 This is how we will get to know whether or not our code is working.
 In a way,
-it is very similar to what we saw in coding bat, except that instead of us getting results for each and every test we make, we're going to group those tests into methods and get the results from each method instead.
+it is very similar to what we saw in coding bat, except that instead of us getting results for every test we make, we're going to group those tests into methods and get the results from each method instead.
 If we want to know more,
 then we can go ahead and check it out by clicking on one of the methods.